U.S. Marines, alongside NATO allies, prepare for this winter's largest exercise inside the Arctic Circle.

 The warning is marked "missile and artillery firing."

-The Admiral Ustinov will practice anti-submarine and sabotage defence as well as grenade throwing and firing at floating mines, the Northern Fleet informs.
+The Admiral Ustinov will practice anti-submarine and sabotage defence as well as grenade launching and firing at floating mines, the Northern Fleet informs.
 Missiles will be launched as part of anti-aircraft and anti-submarine defence.

 The training was attended by commanders and included submarines, mine sweepers and naval aircraft.